 This was a great opportunity for David to make the changes he’d envisioned to the Cafe’s menu and operations.
 It was also a dream come true for him to own and operate a restaurant in his home town of Evanston.

 In the fall of 1985 David moved the restaurant into its current location, where he opened a bakery, added a second dining room, and established Blind Faith as a mainstay of the Evanston community.

-More than thirty-five years after its humble beginnings, Blind Faith remains committed to offering fresh, innovative, vegetarian cuisine served in a warm, relaxed atmosphere.
-If you haven’t been to our restaurant, we hope you’ll give us a try…and if you have we look forward to seeing you again soon.
+Forty years after our humble beginnings Blind Faith remains committed to offering fresh, innovative, vegetarian cuisine served in a warm, relaxed atmosphere.
+If you haven’t been to the restaurant, we hope you’ll give us a try…and if you have we look forward to seeing you again soon.